 Microvillus atrophy is a life-threatening condition causing severe diarrhoea in the first few days or weeks after birth.
 This page from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of microvillus atrophy and where to get help.

-Meningitis is an infection that affects the meninges – the tissue covering the brain and spinal cord.
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of meningitis and where to get help.
+A midfacial cleft is a congenital (present at birth) condition affecting the bones and soft tissues of the face and neck.
+This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of midfacial cleft and where to get help.